nextdoc/sketch/doc/home.md

 - enforced naming standards means easier to remember
     - data flow events and names
     - schema names
-- kebab-case keywords in all modelling and tests
+- confidently use idiomatic (kebab-case) keywords in all domain functions
     - less mistakes forgetting which key style is used where
 - Malli schemas for state and data flow ready for implementations
 - full inventory of network communications
 - shift left on design bugs
 - communicate with diagrams before initial build
-- avoid naming standard drift
+- avoid schema naming standard drift
+- improves handoff between teams.
 - generate non-clojure code if required

 ## Status